Skip to content

 Should I pull on X character?

 This will always come down to personal preference, and whales, dolphins, and F2P players will all have different thoughts.
 Nobody can tell you how you should spend your money or your pulls.
 The Character Analysis tab will have some thoughts on different characters that you can use to hopefully make informed decisions that you are happy with.
+As clearly laid out on the Free-to-Play Resources page, Free-to-Play players should not expect to get enough free resources to obtain every character.

 Is there a limit to the number of skills I can inherit on a character?